01732 496 523

 When you’re a homeowner looking for a new house, it’s important to ensure that your property is safe.
-A property can be deemed to be ‘at risk’ if it is in an area of the UK with high levels of radon gas or part of the building’s basement is regularly used as a habitable space.
+If an area of the UK has high radon gas levels or a building’s basement is regularly used as a habitable space, you can deem the property to be ‘at risk’.
+Radon gas protection for basements is vital.

 For new-build residential properties, the building company will be responsible for safeguarding against high radon levels and must install protective measures in accordance with building regulations.
 For residential homebuyers, it is advisable to check if the property is in a high-risk radon area and either find out if testing has previously been done or, if required, carry out testing of their own.